cepsatrading/github-action-devops-build-and-push-docker-image/README.md

 ## Requirements

 * `Dockerfile` file must exist in the root of the project.
+In the event that the Dockerfile file is in another path, the input "path-dockerfile" must be used with the path where the file is located.

 ## Usage